Difference between Elastic Demand vs Inelastic Demand

 Inelastic Demand

-Inelastic demand means the slight or no change in quantity demanded when the price of the commodity gets changed (either reduced or increased). percentage change in price.
-The demand for a product is considered price elastic whenever the ratio of percentage change of demand divided by percentage change in price is less than one.
+Inelastic demand means the slight or no change in quantity demanded when the commodity’s price changes (either reduced or increased).
+Percentage change in price.
+The demand for a product is considered price elastic whenever the ratio of the percentage change of demand divided by the percentage change in price is less than one.
 Here, the Demand determinants impact will be low or negligible due to the nature of consumption.
-Demand for necessity commodities is inelastic due to a frequent purchase of these commodities for basic needs by the consumer.
-The demand for quantity will not get much affected much by the decrease or increase in the price of these commodities. i.e shops, food grains, oil, petrol, etc. An inelastic demand of the commodity will not lead the more changes in the revenues due to the stable demand of the commodity.
-Graphically, Inelastic demand, Quantity demand fluctuation will be negligible or no with respect to the change in price.
-A more elastic curve will be Vertical.
+Demand for necessary commodities is inelastic due to the frequent purchase of these commodities for basic needs by the consumer.
+The demand for quantity will be fine with the decrease or increase in the price of these commodities. i.e., shops, food grains, oil, petrol, etc.

 Classification of degrees of elasticity or Elasticity of Demand: